-Sales doesn’t provide Marketing with feedback from the field.
+Sales don’t provide Marketing with feedback from the field.
 How they are overcoming objections to convert suspects into prospects.
 Or the ways in which they inspire specifiers to become brand advocates.

 And brand marketers don’t consider important sales data points and intelligence in their campaign development.
 Defending messaging instead, with scant actionable analytics.

-Instead, Sales typically speaks about pipelines.
+Instead, Sales typically speak about pipelines.
 And Marketing talks about funnels.

 While everyone stays focused on their own, particular view of the world.

 Sound all too familiar?

 If you want your building product business to grow — and thrive — you can’t afford to ignore the misalignment between Sales and Marketing.